How To Apply

 (Your application will not be reviewed for admissions consideration until all of these items are received exactly as described below)

-- A $50 non-refundable Application Fee payable by money order or certified check (US bank), credit card, and personal check (US applicants only).
+- A $50 non-refundable Application Fee payable to The Lee Strasberg Theatre and Film Institute by money order or certified check (US bank), credit card, and personal check (US applicants only).

 - One Photo for identification purposes only (passport size preferred).